alexkypraiou/LaserGRBL-MacOS-Controller/README.md

-Got it.
-You want the GitHub documentation, but focused only on running the Python script directly, not building a standalone app.
-This means emphasizing the Python environment setup.

-Here's the revised README.md content focusing on running the Python script directly:

 Laser GRBL Controller for macOS
 This project provides a desktop application for macOS to control GRBL-compatible CNC machines and laser engravers.
 Built with Python and PyQt6, it offers a user-friendly interface for serial communication, G-code sending, jogging, and even converting images to G-code for engraving.